 To hold a building surveyor limited licence you must have an advanced diploma in building surveying (AQF6) and 3 years relevant experience.

 To hold a building surveyor licence your must have a degree in building surveying (AQF7) and 3 years relevant experience.

-All building service providers must act only within the area of their competence, as detailed in the Scheme for the Accreditation of Building Practitioners 2008 (pdf, 483.2 KB).
+All building service providers must act only within the area of their competence, as detailed in the Occupational Licensing (Building Services Work) Determination 2021(PDF, 836.0 KB).